Bowbaq/imghash/README.md

 ## imghash

 imghash computes the Perceptual Hash for a given input image.
-It supports PNG, GIF and JPEG.
 The Perceptual Hash is returned as a 64 bit integer.

 This is an implementation of an article on [hackerfactor.com][hf].